Home » Engagement & Wedding Rings » Diamonds

 - Straight baguettes have parallel sides that create a perfect rectangle.
 These work beautifully in eternity bands and channel settings where uniformity matters.
 When placed side by side, straight baguettes line up seamlessly around the finger for a continuous flow of light.

 - Tapered baguettes narrow toward one end, forming a trapezoidal shape.
 This design makes them ideal as side stones on engagement rings because they create a graceful transition from the band to a larger center stone.
-Think of them as elegant stepping stones that draw the eye toward your center diamond.

 A Brief History: From Art Deco to Modern Romance